gnolang/gno/docs/concepts/gno-test.md

   }
 ```

-## Test standard libraries
+## Blockchain context in tests
+Running `gno test` executes files within the directory that end with `_test.gno` and `_filetest.gno`.
+Internally, a GnoVM instance is initialized to run the test, and, at that moment,
+a blockchain-related context is injected into the GnoVM.
+Utilizing this context, the transaction sender,
+coins, block height, etc. can be mocked.

+## Manipulating blockchain context in tests
-Some functions and packages in the standard library are exclusively accessible
+Some functions in the `std` package are exclusively accessible in `_test.gno`
-in `_test.gno` and `_filetest.gno` files.
-These are located in the std package.
-Their primary role
+and `_filetest.gno` files.
+These are located in the `std` package, and heir primary role
-is to alter the blockchain context for test runs, such as changing the block height and the transaction caller.
+is to alter the blockchain context for test runs.

 For detailed information on these functions, refer to their [reference page](../reference/standard-library/std/testing.md).